 Sanctuary Gorilla Forest Camp is working with Bwindi Community Hospital on an on-going basis to continue to develop its resources.

-Located in the South-Western region of Uganda in the Kanungu district, right on the peripherals of the famous Bwindi Impenetrable Forest and Sanctuary Gorilla Forest Camp, the Ebenezer Nursery and Primary School currently serves 124 pupils.
+Located in the South-Western region of Uganda in the Kanungu distric, the Ebenezer Nursery and Primary School serves 124 pupils.

 Nakatindi Village represents Sanctuary Retreats Philanthropy’s largest community investment, positively impacting lives and livelihoods at the household level.